 And of course, it opens the door to DevOps practices like continuous integration.

-Part 2 of ‘Bringing DevOps to the database’ will show how database development, once source control is in place, can be included in continuous delivery processes.
+Read part 2 of ‘Bringing DevOps to the database’ to see how database development, once source control is in place, can be included in continuous delivery processes.

 If you’d like to know more about how database DevOps can help you deliver value faster while keeping your data safe, visit our online resource pages.